MDAnalysis/branding/STYLE_GUIDE.md

 * RTD dark grey: #343131
 * RTD light grey: #e6e6e6

-The [Userr Guide CSS theme](https://github.com/MDAnalysis/UserGuide/blob/develop/doc/source/_static/custom.css) has some others for coloured elements, where we needed to differentiate between notes, warnings, etc. -- they have some pastel red/orange/yellows (backgrounds) and darker red/orange/yellows (text).
+The [User Guide CSS theme](https://github.com/MDAnalysis/UserGuide/blob/develop/doc/source/_static/custom.css) has some others for coloured elements, where we needed to differentiate between notes, warnings, etc. -- they have some pastel red/orange/yellows (backgrounds) and darker red/orange/yellows (text).